 Buffy Sainte-Marie

-Since the early 1960s, Sainte-Marie claimed Indigenous Canadian ancestry, but a 2023 investigation by CBC News concluded she was born in the United States and is of Italian and English descent.
-Some Indigenous musicians and organizations have since called for awards she won while falsely claiming an Indigenous identity to be rescinded.
-In 2025, she had many awards and honours revoked, including her membership in the Order of Canada, her induction into the Canadian Music Hall of Fame, her Juno Awards, and her Polaris Music Prizes.
+From the early 1960s, Sainte-Marie claimed Indigenous Canadian ancestry, but a 2023 CBC News investigation confirmed she was born in the United States, and is of Italian and English descent.
+Some Indigenous musicians and organizations called for awards she won while falsely claiming an Indigenous identity to be rescinded.
+Many of her awards and honours were subsequently revoked or surrendered, including her membership in the Order of Canada, her induction into the Canadian Music Hall of Fame, her Juno Awards, and her Polaris Music Prizes.

 Biography from the Wikipedia article Buffy Sainte-Marie.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.